Alia5/GlosSI/Readme.md

   A: For some reason trying to launch them in foreground stops them fron launching entirely
      For now use alt+tab via Steam-chords
      This is currently beeing investigated

-* **Q: When using big picture the controller switches to desktop-config**
-  A: Don't really know why this is happening
-     For now launch your GloSC shortcuts via Steam desktop mode This is currently beeing investigated

 ```
 ```